wbkd/trello-tresor/README.md

 # Tresor
 ⚠️ WIP ⚠️

-A tool to fetch **Trello API** data and store them locally as **static** JSON files.
+A tool to fetch data from the **Trello API** and store them locally as **static** JSON files.

 With *Tresor* you can use Trello as a redactional UI and content managment system.
 It will transform a Trello list into a set of static JSON files ready to be served as an API for a static website.

 ## How it works ?

-Tresor is responsible for reading the Trello API and saves the results locally as static JSON files, in a folder structure that allows to consume the data as API endpoints.
+Tresor reads the Trello API and saves the results locally as static JSON files, in a folder structure that allows to consume the data as HTTP API endpoints.
-The static files can be either copied in the client build folder or hosted somewhere else (CDNs, ...), so that the client can then consume the data in a RESTful way.
+The static files can be either copied in the client build folder or hosted somewhere else (CDNs, Github Pages, Netlify, ...), so that the client can then consume the data in a RESTful way.

 Setting up Continous Delivery it is then possible to configure a Webhook to trigger a new build when the content served from you API is changed.